12 November 2020

 (n′ – 1) + 1 = n′ .

 The “–1” comes from having to account for zero-point energy (ZPE) in the energy constraint, and the “+1” from starting the count at zero.
 So there are n′ microstates.
 Yeah, sort of an anticlimactic result—the number of microstates is just equal to the number of "energy elements" the system has.
-With only two oscillators, whatever part of the total energy isn't in one is in the other.
+This is because, with only two oscillators, whatever part of the total energy isn't in one is in the other.
 When there are three or more oscillators, permutations of the total number of oscillators among the energy states must be counted.
 (But--not to be dealt with in this problem--is this equal to the number of permutations of the total number of energy elements among the oscillators?
 That is, we can count oscillators per energy level, or energy elements per oscillator.
 Is the number of microstates the same for both methods of counting?)

-Also, in this two-oscillator case, the equality of of microstates and # of energy elements is only true when both oscillators have a zero-point energy, as you can see if you leave out the ZPE in the energy constraint equation above.
+Also, in this two-oscillator case, the equality of # of microstates and # of energy elements is only true when both oscillators have a zero-point energy, as you can see if you leave out the ZPE in the energy constraint equation above.

 How many microstates does a single oscillator have?
 Remember, the given energy of the system is not the highest energy available because this is the thermally-isolated-system case, the microcanonical case, and the given energy is the total energy.
 A single oscillator with constant total energy (with or without ZPE) has one microstate.